Jimbly/dcjam2025/Jimb-TODO.md

 * final station name into level file
 * hud background texture
 * display medkit count on hud and (H)
-* race game max speed finishes too quickly (it's 3x the other speed? make it 2x?)
 * on next combat playtest
   * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them
   * when first entering zone 1+, save once, then tweak each fight to be a little harder